Poran (film): Plot

 Eventually the two fall in love and begin dating.
 Sifat gets bold and tells Roman to stop bothering Ananya and that he loves her.
 Roman beats Sifat, which disturbs Ananya.
 She tells Roman that they can only be together if he gives up politics and drugs, two things that she thinks he can't live without.
 But Roman manages to give both up, at great expense.

 When he gives up politics, Daisy Sarkar, angry, has the police file charges for all crimes he committed while working for her including murder and drug trading.
 He is on the run and asks Ananya to come to Dhaka with him.
 Instead of running away with him, she turns him in to the police.
 She then tells Sifat that he must marry her within 7 days and take her out of the country within 3 months, to which Sifat agrees.

 Married life becomes bland to Ananya as her husband is constantly studying so that he can manage to take her out of the country, as he had promised.
 One day, they go out and a goon touches her back.
 She reacts aggressively and is upset that her husband did not defend her.
 This reminds her of Roman who once broke a man's arms and legs for teasing her.
 She goes to see him in jail and apologizes to him.
 He begs her not to leave him, but she still leaves.

 One day, Ananya and Sifat are going to her parents house, when they stop by an ice cream stall.
 Roman, who has escaped from jail, tries to force Ananya to go with him.
 When Sifat gets in the way, he takes a sickle knife from near by and attacks him.
 Ananya rushed him to the hospital but he dies.
 The video of the murder goes viral and there is pressure from all over the country to get justice for Sifat.
 Roman had again gone in hiding.

 The inspector seems to believe her story and almost lets her go.
 Then he finishes the rest of the story.
 Roman is drawn out of hiding by his friend, but then murders him.
-The friend tells the officer that he murdered his best friend at the behest of Ananya, who blames Roman for ruining her life.
+The friend tells the officer that he murdered his best friend at the command of Ananya, who blames Roman for ruining her life.
 Ananya is arrested, as the bodies of Sifat and Roman lie side by side in the morgue.